turing4ever/turing4ever.github.io/_posts/2025-06-30-Roadtrip-from-irvine-to-seattle.md

     - "2025 Roadtrip from Irvine to Seattle"
 ---
 We drove 3 days from Irvine to Seattle, stopping at Vegas and Idaho along the way.
 Because we are in a rush, we didn't stop at any attractions.
-But the trip still brought us some surprises.
+But the trip still brought us some pleasant surprises.

 ## The Map
 ![Road Map](https://datadrivenway.com/media/2025_irvine_to_seattle/road_map.png)

 ## Ready to go
-- Lucy and Feynman are ready to go
+- We are ready to go.
 ![Cat Dog Ready](https://datadrivenway.com/media/2025_irvine_to_seattle/get_ready_to_go.jpeg)